 Patrick Lahiff joined the Office of Rural Health, NC Farmworker Health Program as a Finance and Operations Specialist in March 2023.
 Patrick began his career in state government in 2004 as a Purchasing Agent and later, Administrative Officer, in the business office of the Governor Morehead School for the Blind.
 Patrick spent almost 16 years with the North Carolina Department of Revenue, serving in various roles in the Taxpayer Assistance Division, Local Government Unit, and most recently specializing in the administration of the sales and use tax schedule in the Tax Administration Division.
 Patrick was born and raised in Athens, Georgia, but has called Raleigh home since 1996.
 He is a graduate of Elon University.

-Tania Connaughton-Espino, MPH, provides contract monitoring and technical assistance to contractors and other agencies funded by NCFHP in relation to COVID-19 response.
-In addition, she provides evaluation support and assists with data collection, analysis and reporting, and supports other projects as needed.
+Tania Connaughton-Espino, MPH leads evaluation efforts and coordinates data collection, analysis, and reporting for a variety of projects at NCFHP.
+She also provides contract monitoring and technical assistance to contractors and other agencies funded by NCFHP.
+Tania also serves as Project Director for the NIH funded Agricultural Workers Digital Equity Initiative, a community-led, health equity structural intervention focused on transforming internet access and enhancing digital health resources.
 Prior to working at NCFHP, Tania managed statewide reproductive health programs, provided training and technical assistance on implementing evidence-based curricula and worked extensively with the Latinx community on reproductive health and justice issues.
-Tania also has experience conducting research and evaluation on a variety of public health topics.
+Tania has experience conducting research and evaluation on a variety of public health topics.
 She completed her BA in Geography and Latin American Studies at Colgate University and her MPH at UNC-Chapel Hill.

 Suzy Ziaii provides contract monitoring and technical assistance to farmworker health program grantees.
 In addition, she serves as the lead for coordination of NCFHP's outreach trainings and assists with the team's communications activities.
 Prior to her role at NCFHP, she worked in community mental health for refugees and legal services for survivors of intimate partner violence.
 She completed her undergraduate degree at the College of William & Mary and her MSW at UNC-Chapel Hill.